This is the multi-page printable view of this section. Click here to print.

 The following factors may affect S3 Protector performance:

-1. Number of protected columns in a file: Translates to the number of parallel requests to Cloud API.
-For optimal performance Cloud API should be configured to allow for at least this many parallel requests.
+1. Number of protected columns in a file: Affects the number of requests to Cloud API.
+The more protected columns, the longer it will take to process the file.
 Review Performance section in Cloud API on AWS documentation on how to monitor and configure Cloud API for best performance.
-The more protected columns there are in a file, the longer it will take to process the file.

 Benchmarks

-The following table shows throughput and latency for three different files.
+The following table shows throughput and latency for three different files when large file processing is not enabled.
 Each file has 21 columns, 6 of which were protected by S3 Protector with tokenization data elements.
 The remaining 15 columns were configured to pass through without applying protection.

 Two of the default S3 Protector settings were updated for this benchmark: